 - 3. The auditor obtains an understanding of how forward-looking information is used by management in making the ECL estimate and identifies and assesses risks of material misstatement.
-Procedures may include obtaining an understanding of: - The ECL methodology, including the data used, management's assumptions and estimation methods; how it incorporates forward-looking information and evaluating whether this is in accordance with the relevant requirements of the applicable financial reporting framework (e.g. IFRS 9). - The different forward-looking scenarios, how they have been selected, the probability weightings given to them, and whether they are consistent with other forecasts used by the entity and market consensus. - The nature of the forward-looking information used and evaluating whether it is relevant for the exposures being audited (e.g. are the appropriate macroeconomic data points being used).
+Procedures may include obtaining an understanding of: - The ECL methodology, including the data used, management's assumptions and estimation methods; how it incorporates forward-looking information and evaluating whether this is in accordance with the relevant requirements of the applicable financial reporting framework (e.g. IFRS 9).
+This includes considerations related to how forward-looking information impacts identification of a significant increase in credit risk (SICR) under IFRS 9.
+Different methodologies may be used for incorporating forward-looking information into the ECL measurement, including those based on selection of discrete scenarios and Monte Carlo modelling. - The different forward-looking scenarios.
+Where an approach based on discrete scenarios was used, this includes an understanding of how they have been selected, the probability weightings given to them, and whether they are consistent with other forecasts used by the entity and market consensus. - The nature of the forward-looking information used and evaluating whether it is relevant for the exposures being audited (e.g. are the appropriate macroeconomic data points being used).
 Forward-looking information relevant to one portfolio may not be appropriate for another - for example national unemployment rates may not be relevant if a portfolio is concentrated in an area that has, or is expected to have, unemployment rates higher than the national average.
-Or, an entity may not have considered variables that are relevant to the characteristics of a particular portfolio. - The components in the forward-looking information that contribute to estimation uncertainty.
-Flexing or considering alternative components may provide an understanding of the key drivers of the estimation range and how the range is sensitive to the different components.
+Or, an entity may not have considered variables that are relevant to the characteristics of a particular portfolio.

-- The sources of the forward-looking information, including whether it is from internal or external sources and whether it is consistent with other forecasts used by the entity (for example with management's assessment of significant credit risk; or with forecasts used for management's strategic planning). - The controls around the entity's use of the forward-looking information, including how it assesses whether it is appropriate and how it is used in the generation of the ECL estimates.
+- The components in the forward-looking information that contribute to estimation uncertainty.
+Flexing or considering alternative components may provide an understanding of the key drivers of the estimation range and how the range is sensitive to the different components. - The sources of the forward-looking information, including whether it is from internal or external sources and whether it is consistent with other forecasts used by the entity (for example with management's assessment of significant credit risk; or with forecasts used for management's strategic planning). - The controls around the entity's use of the forward-looking information, including how it assesses whether it is appropriate and how it is used in the generation of the ECL estimates.